mkirwa/CYBOLC/CCTC/Networking/ClassNotes.md

 # Day 1 FUNDAMENTALS #

-Alt F -> gets rid of unclass banner.
+Alt F4 -> gets rid of unclass banner.

 BBB Link
 We will use this link to share our screen: https://bbb.cybbh.space/b/net-nfp-jln-zok